tzlilal/roommates/README.md

 Run mongod, mongo files

-Run `npm run build` to build the project.
+Run `ng build -w` to build the project.

 Run `node server.js` for a dev server.
 Navigate to `http://localhost:3000/`.